 - There is a reward at the end of this race.

-If you want your salespeople to work hard, it is crucial that they have a leader who can provide them with the motivation and guidance necessary for success.
+If you want your salespeople to work hard, they must have a leader who can provide them with the motivation and guidance necessary for success.

-A successful salesperson is always looking for ways to help the customer, either by providing them with solutions or listening to their problems.
-They are able to empathize and understand where clients come from because this can help in determining what pain points they might have.
+A successful salesperson is always looking for ways to help the customer, either by providing solutions or listening to their problems.
+They can empathize and understand where clients come from because this can help determine their pain points.

 31) Passionate About Selling

-If you are a visual learner, take a look at the Complete List of Sales Skills and Traits Infographic.
+If you are a visual learner, look at the Complete List of Sales Skills and Traits Infographic.

 Technology Will Never Replace Salesperson Skill and Talent

 Companies are looking for new ways to stay ahead of the competition.
-The solution has been investing in technology that will help them improve their marketing and branding strategies, as well as other aspects such as customer relationship management (CRM) and sales automation.
+The solution has been investing in technology that will help them improve their marketing and branding strategies and other aspects such as customer relationship management (CRM) and sales automation.

 While technology delivers a positive impact, talent remains the primary and most valuable asset of any sales organization.
 From sales reps to sales coaches, talent ultimately keeps pipelines humming and revenues coming in.